verbb/formie/packages/docs/browser/modules/field/conditions.md

 # Conditions

-Conditions evaluates visibility and state rules as the form changes, then applies the resulting hide or show behavior.
+Conditions evaluates visibility and state rules as the form changes, then applies the resulting hide or show behaviour.

 ## Events

-#### The `formie:conditions:evaluated` event
+#### The `formie:conditions:evaluated` Event

 Triggered after Formie has evaluated conditional logic for a field or form-state change.